blindedeyes/BlindGameEngine/README.md

+# On Hold until I have more time.

 # BlindGameEngine
 Open source project created by Cody Ngo while streaming on Twitch.tv

 # Specifics
 This project is a game engine written in Direct X 11, using windows forms.